spine-tools/Spine-Toolbox/docs/source/examples/first_relationship.rst

 Adding Multidimensional Entity Classes
 ======================================

-Multidimensional entity classes are used to connect two or more classes with each other.
+:emphasis:`Multidimensional entity classes are used to connect two or more classes with each other.
 The connections represent relations, links, groupings or similar concepts in the data structure.
 One-dimensional entity classes connecting a single class to nothing are possible, too, but uncommon.
-While the dimensions are usually zero-dimensional classes, they can also be other multidimensional classes.
+While the dimensions are usually zero-dimensional classes, they can also be other multidimensional classes.`

 For the sake of simplicity, we will create a two-dimensional entity class called Bond that connects the Fish class back to Fish class.